AashimaSharma7/AashimaSharma7/README.md

 ---

 ## About Me 🌟
+I am a GenAI and Machine Learning engineer and a developer passionate about transforming ideas into intelligent, scalable systems through a product-first approach.
+I specialize in blending systems thinking, creative problem-solving, and emerging tech to build impactful, user-centric solutions.

-I am currently pursuing a Bachelor of Technology in CSE (Industrial Internet of Things) at the University School of Automation and Robotics, GGSIPU.
-I have a strong interest in Generative AI, LLMs, NLP, and AI/machine learning, and I love working on innovative projects in these areas.
+I have a strong interest in AI and development, and I love working on innovative projects in these areas.
 ---
 - 🌱 I’m currently learning Next.Js
 - 👯 I’m looking to collaborate on Web Dev and GenAI projects